The Rainmaker (novel): Plot

-Rudy signs two clients.
-One is his new elderly landlady, who needs a revised will drawn.
-The other is a poor family, Dot and Buddy Black, whose insurance bad faith case could be worth several million dollars in damages.
-With Stone's firm about to be raided by the police and the FBI, Rudy and Deck set up their own practice and file suit on behalf of the Blacks, whose leukemia-stricken son, Donny Ray, could have been saved by a bone marrow transplant for which his identical twin brother is a perfect match.
+Rudy Baylor is a third-year law student at Memphis State.
+During an outreach session for a class in elder law, he signs two clients.
+One is Miss Birdie, an 80-year-old woman who needs a revised will drawn.
+The other is a poor family, Dot and Buddy Black, whose leukemia-stricken son, Donny Ray, could have been saved by a bone marrow transplant for which his identical twin brother is a perfect match.
 The procedure should have been covered and paid for by their insurance carrier, Great Benefit Life Insurance, but the claim was instead denied.